DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Global configuration file options

-When you run your tests, use the `--config` flag on the command line to specify the path to the global configuration file.
+Using a global configuration file is one of the ways to configure datadog-ci.
+To do so, create a JSON configuration file on your system.
+Specify the path to the file using the `--config` flag [when launching your tests](#run-tests).
+If you don't specify a file path, Datadog looks for a file with the default filename of `datadog-ci.json`.

 See below for the list of advanced options in the global configuration file.
-For an example configuration file, see this [`global.config.json` file][9].
+For an example configuration file, see this [`example-global-config.json` file][9].

 `apiKey`
 : The API key used to query the Datadog API.